BBC World News barred from airing in China

 “China has some of the most severe restrictions on media and internet freedoms across the globe, and this latest step will only damage China’s reputation in the eyes of the world.”

-English-language BBC World News is not included in most TV channel packages in China but is available in some hotels and residences.
+China denies accusations of abuses in Xinjiang and said the BBC report was “wholly without factual basis”.

-“We are disappointed that the Chinese authorities have decided to take this course of action,” the BBC said.
+The BBC said it was disappointed by the decision of the Chinese authorities to bar BBC World News from broadcasting.

-“The BBC is the world’s most trusted international news broadcaster and reports on stories from around the world fairly, impartially and without fear or favour.”
+“The BBC is the world’s most trusted international news broadcaster and reports on stories from around the world fairly, impartially and without fear or favour,” the BBC said.

 On Feb.
 4, British media regulator Ofcom revoked China Global Television Network’s (CGTN) licence to broadcast in the United Kingdom after an investigation found the licence was wrongfully held by Star China Media Ltd.